dariober/ASCIIGenome/README.md

 Usage examples
 ==============

 These are just some functionalities to give an idea behind ASCIIGenome.
+See [command help](commandHelp.md) for the individual commands available.

 ### Minimal example